 - 7.1 Any future applications to the College will be considered.
 It may be possible for a student to study at the college in the future if there has been improvement to their condition or a change to their circumstances by the next enrolment and they meet entry requirements.
 Guidance will be given on what support might be appropriate to ensure future fitness to study and what evidence would be expected at enrolment to support this. - 7.2 The Presenting Officer will then gather together all relevant documents, including the original Fitness to Study outcome and supporting documents.
-The original panel (with substitutions where appropriate) will then be recalled to look at the new documentation, requests and any other relevant information. - 7.3 The student, or when more appropriate their parent, guardian or link organisation, will be informed in writing of the decision. - 7.4 Appeals will be as above.
+The original panel (with substitutions where appropriate) will then be recalled to look at the new documentation, requests and any other relevant information.
+During periods of remote learning, this meeting may take place with a reduced panel, or via video conference meeting. - 7.3 The student, or when more appropriate their parent, guardian or link organisation, will be informed in writing of the decision.
+During periods of remote learning, the decision may be communicated initially via telephone, with a letter sent to confirm arrangements as soon as is practicable.

+7.4 Appeals will be as above.